Suyi Davies Okungbowa: Personal life

-David Mogo, Godhunter (Abaddon, 2019)
+Career

-Okungbowa's debut novel, David Mogo, Godhunter was released by the Abaddon imprint of Rebellion Publishing on July 9, 2019 in the US and two days later in the UK and Europe.
+Okungbowa's debut novel, David Mogo, Godhunter was released by Abaddon imprint of Rebellion Publishing on July 9, 2019 in the US and two days later in the UK and Europe.
 The novel follows the titular demigod, who is also a god hunter, as he scours the streets of Okungbowa's native Lagos, Nigeria, in the aftermath of an event called The Falling where thousands of orishas have fallen to the city.

 The novel received good reception, with venues like WIRED commenting that, "a number of books have been termed 'godpunk,' but Suyi Davies Okungbowa's novel may be the subgenre's platonic deific ideal," while Publishers Weekly mentioned that "this story is captivating, and readers who enjoy non-Western fantasy, mythpunk, and tales of found family will find it delightful."
 However, there were critical mentions of the story structure, which was a novel in three parts, almost akin to a collection of novellas (F(r)iction's Giancarlo Riccobon called it "three books for the price of one") and the treatment of some of the minor characters.
 But overall, the consensus was that the authorial voice was fresh and welcome, especially in a white-dominated sub-genre.

 "American urban fantasy, like any established genre, can get predictable," L.E.H Light of BlackNerdProblems said in a lengthy, favourable review.
 "David Mogo, Godhunter is anything but."

 In October 2020, David Mogo, Godhunter was announced as the winner of the 2020 Nommo Award for Best Speculative Novel by an African (the Ilube Award).

-The Nameless Republic trilogy (Orbit, 2021-present)

-In January 2020, Orbit Books (a science fiction and fantasy imprint of Hachette Book Group, USA and Little, Brown UK) announced the acquisition of "an incredible new epic fantasy series" from Okungbowa.
-They referred to The Nameless Republic as "an evocative tale of myth and magic [that] invites readers into a rich and vibrant world inspired by West-African empires."
-Okungbowa himself commented: "This series is my love letter to all of us who know the magic that makes West-Africa tick–the lore and music, the harmattan and petrichor, the jollof rice and fried plantain."

-Son of the Storm

 The first book in the trilogy, Son of the Storm, was released in May 2021, to mostly positive acclaim.
 NPR Books said of it: "Okungbowa's control of power, relationships, plot twists, and politics throughout gets high marks."
 Library Journal, which gave the novel a starred review, highly recommended it for "fans of epic fantasy based on non-European mythologies...readers who enjoy protagonists on troubled journeys...or anyone who likes to chew on stories with complex shenanigans."
 Tor.com's Alex Brown said it was "epic fantasy that breaks the rules," praising Okungbowa's worldbuilding and attention to detail.
 Publishers Weekly called it a "series starter [that] promises more good things to come."

-Warrior of the Wind

-The second novel in the trilogy is scheduled to be published November 2023.
+The second novel in the trilogy was published November 2023.
+It has so far received rave reviews, including a starred review from Kirkus, who called it "broad and imaginative in scope."

+Okungbowa's first novella, Lost Ark Dreaming, was published in 2024.
+Okungbowa described the science fiction novella as "my attempt to examine the pathways to healing and restoration of land and people, embracing both advanced technologies and indigenous practices."
+It won the 2025 Ignyte Award for Best Novella, and was nominated for various other awards, including a Nebula Award and the Nommo Awards, all under the "Best Novella" category.